Montagu whaler

 A restored Montagu whaler in Portsmouth dockyard.
 The mainsail is displayed in a reefed condition: the yard would normally be higher up the mast and the sail coming down lower.

-The Montagu whaler was the standard seaboat of the Royal Navy between 1910–1970, it was a clinker built 27 × 6 ft open boat, which could be pulled by oars or powered by sail – a shorter version of 25 ft was also built.
+The Montagu whaler was the standard seaboat of the Royal Navy between 1910 and 1970, it was a clinker built 27 × 6 ft open boat, which could be pulled by oars or powered by sail – a shorter version of 25 ft was also built.
 It was double-ended; having a pointed stem and stern.
 Retired Rear Admiral The Honourable Victor Montagu proposed the design.

 The Royal Navy - and associated Commonwealth navies such as the Royal Australian Navy, Royal New Zealand Navy - used the whalers until the 1960s.
 They were used for service, training and recreation.
 Whaler races were organised between ships and ports; minor royalty often handed out the trophies.
 After service, some were passed on to other groups, including the Sea Cadets.

 The whaler was later fitted with outboard motors; a less successful derivative had an on-board petrol motor.
 When rowed, it had had five oarsmen and a coxwain; in all it could carry 27 men.